trufflesuite/trufflesuite.github.io/_harp/public/tutorials/truffle-and-metamask.md

 When you open a normal Truffle Dapp, it takes advantage of your local authenticated rpc, and has access to its account list.
 The default Truffle dapp just uses the first account in the list.

-## Setting up a simple Truffle Dapp
+## Setting up a Simple Truffle Dapp

 Next, let's generate a basic Truffle dapp.
 The default result of `truffle init` is a simple example currency.